 #3 – Strength in numbers

 Writing can be scary (at first).
-Having a partner can reduce anxiety.
+Having a partner can reduce anxiety and help your students write about math.
 Once I have modeled my own writing process, I allow students to complete writing assignments together.
 This strategy is to help my students become more comfortable with writing.
-This is not a technique I use for very long because I want to my students to become independent writers.
+This is not a technique I use for very long because I want my students to become independent writers.

 #4 – Talk it out

 One of my all-time favorite strategies in my classroom is turn and talk.
 This strategy is great for ELLs and gives all struggling students a gentle nudge in the right direction.
 Just giving your students a couple of minutes to discuss a topic first makes a world of difference.
 There are several benefits to using this strategy before writing.
 Students will have the opportunity to:

 - develop an idea orally